-3.3.3 A variety of means of access to the collections and archive services are available.
+3.3.3 A variety of means of engagement with to the collections and archive services is available.

-Offering access is an essential element of managing an archive service.
-This section requires that services provide a range of opportunities for their community to access collections and services, reflecting the needs of those who make up their community.
-Delivering a considered range of access opportunities ensures that users can choose an access method that suits their needs, enabling the most efficient service delivery.
+Engaging stakeholders is an essential element of managing an archive service.
+This section requires that services provide a range of opportunities for their communities to access collections and services, reflecting the needs of those who make up their community.
+Delivering a considered range of engagement opportunities ensures that users can choose an engagement method that suits their needs, enabling the most efficient service delivery.

 Users' familiarity with archives varies widely.
 Some are very experienced, seeking detailed information across many collections and aiming spend a long time with original material.
-Others want precise and fast answers to particular questions, and still others are entirely new to accessing archives, needing guidance and support, and perhaps encountering only a small selection of material.
+Others want precise and fast answers to particular questions including for immediate business requirements, and still others are entirely new to accessing archives, needing guidance and support, and perhaps encountering only a small selection of material.
 Any of these approaches to using the service could be either through analogue or digital means, on-site or away from the physical location of the service.

-The purpose of user engagement with the service also differs greatly.
+The purpose of stakeholder engagement with the service also differs greatly.
 Some users have personal, possibly sensitive or emotionally powerful reasons for undertaking research.
+Internal stakeholders may be seeing to engage with archives for legal, branding or communications purposes.
 Others seek to develop skills or achieve qualifications.
 Some are undertaking work activities, either for commercial reasons or as a professional academic.
 Some come for leisure purposes and the sheer joy of delving through historical documents.
 Some stakeholders make a long-term commitment to the service through serving on friends groups, volunteering or depositing collections on loan.
-There will be those who find the service or collections by accident and may, if working online or encountering the collections through off-site work with partners, never really appreciate the existence of the service itself.
+There will be those who find the service or collections by accident and may, if working online or encountering the collections through offsite work with partners, never really appreciate the existence of the service itself.
 Such communities require different types and levels of service, within the capacity of the archive service to deliver varied opportunities.

-All archive services should provide an appropriate range of methods for their community to access the collections and archive services.
+All archive services should provide an appropriate range of methods for their communities to engage with the collections and archive services.
 These may range from research services, to community websites, to volunteering, to working with archive staff on branding exercises.
 This range will vary according to the organisation's mission and community, and the nature and scale of its collection.

-Methods of accessing archives and archive services might include:
+Methods of engaging with archives and archive services might include:

+- Receiving the results of research undertaken by archive staff - Participating in corporate memory activities - Researching using a partner archive image and index provider e.g. Ancestry. - Attending a community film show or talk - Participating in an outreach project in the community - Undertaking research in the collections - Using social media - Visiting website - Joining a workshop - Participating in activities as part of a school, student or other learning visit to the service, or by the service external offering visits to learning providers

+- Using the collections for inspiration and creativity

+- Joining a board or friends group

+- Volunteering

+- Building partnerships to raise collections profile in new areas

+- Depositing/transferring a collection

+- Advocating for the service

+- Financial support for the service

-- Receiving the results of research undertaken by archive staff
+- Participating in the co-creation of catalogues and indexes

 - Using digitised archives

-- Researching using a partner archive image and index provider e.g. Ancestry.

-- Attending a community film show or talk

-- Participating in an outreach project in the community
+- Participating in an on-going project

-- Undertaking research in the collections
+- Using the collections for legal or brand support

-- Using social media

-- Visiting website

-- Joining a workshop

-- Participating in activities as part of a school, student or other learning visit to the service, or by the service external offering visits to learning providers

-- Using the collections for inspiration and creativity - Joining a board or friends group - Volunteering - Building partnerships to raise collections profile in new areas - Depositing/transferring a collection - Advocating for the service - Financial support for the service - Participating in the co-creation of catalogues and indexes - Participating in corporate memory activities - Participating in an on-going project - Using the collections for legal or brand support - Providing different formats to access content (e.g. speech readers or OCR'd content)
+- Providing different formats to access content (e.g. speech readers or OCR'd content)